Spatulox/MuteAds/README.md

 Since the WebStore is paid, I don't plan to put the extension on the chrome webstore.

-# Installing from Source (Chrome / Brave / etc...)
+# Installing from Source (for Chrome / Brave / Edge / ...)

     Visit chrome://extensions/
     Ensure Developer mode is checked